dengwirda/jigsaw-geo-matlab/README.md

 # `Attribution!`

-If you make use of `JIGSAW-GEO` it's appreciated if you reference appropriately.
-Additional information regarding the formulation of the underlying `JIGSAW` meshing algorithm can be found <a href="https://github.com/dengwirda/jigsaw-matlab">here</a>.
+If you make use of `JIGSAW-GEO` please include a reference to the following.
+Additional information regarding the formulation of the underlying `JIGSAW` mesh-generator can be found <a href="https://github.com/dengwirda/jigsaw-matlab">here</a>.

 `[1]` - Darren Engwirda, Locally-orthogonal, unstructured grid-generation for general circulation modelling on the sphere, under review, (https://arxiv.org/abs/1611.08996), 2016.